A Concise Proof of Discrete Jordan Curve Theorem: Appendix B: Simply Connected Space and the Euclidean Plane

 Case 1: $x$ is the only furthest vertex in $C$. (i) If $x$ is the vertex that is only contained in one triangle in $G_c$ ($C$ is the boundary), we can delete two edges linking to $x$ (of this triangle).
 Use the third edge to replace the two edges in $C$.
 So we get $C_1$ that is gradually varied to $C$. (ii) If $x$ is the vertex that is contained in several triangles in $G_c$, we remove an edge containing $x$ in $C$, replaced by two other edges of the sample triangle that contains the removed edge.
 So the new path $C_1$ is gradually varied to $C$.
 And a triangle was removed from $G_c$, we continue this process until (i) occurs.
 Then we use the action in (i) to remove the point $x$.
 (One can also remove $x$ and all edges linking to $x$ use the half umbrella edges to replace the two edges on $C$ that contain $x$.)

 Case 2: Assume $x$ is the first such a point from clockwise of $p$, (i) If $x$ is contained by a single triangle in $G_c$, we can delete two edges linking to $x$ (of this triangle).
 Use the third edge to replace the two edges in $C$.
-So we get $C_1$. (ii) If $x$ is the vertex that is contained in several triangles in $G_c$, we will first remove an edge if there is a neighbor in $C$ that has the same distance to $p$ as $x$.
+So we get $C_1$. ~\footnote {A pathological case was found when we deal with a thin 2-manifold where each 1-cell on the boundary in a triangle having the following property: the third vertex of the triangle is also on the boundary.
+In such a case, we can not simply remove this triangle.
+However, we can always find a triangle having two 1-cells on the boundary.
+We need to remove that triangle first.
+See Appendix C in this paper or Appendix A in \cite{Che17}.
+This case only occurs where each triangle intersecting with the boundary curve $C_i$ for some $i$, the triangle containing the intersecting edge (1-cell) has the third point is also on $C_i$.
+We also noticed that using 1-cell distance would be better than using graph-distance that is 0-cell distance in the paper {\it L. Chen and S. Krantz, A Discrete Proof of The General Jordan-Schoenflies Theorem,2015,} {\tt http://arxiv.org/abs/1504.05263}} (ii) If $x$ is the vertex that is contained in several triangles in $G_c$, we will first remove an edge if there is a neighbor in $C$ that has the same distance to $p$ as $x$.
 Otherwise, just remove an edge containing $x$ in $C$.
 Replaced this removed edge by two other edges of the sample triangle that contains the removed edge.
 So the new path $C_1$ is gradually varied to $C$.
 And a triangle was removed from $G_c$, we continue this process until (i) occurs.
 Then we use the action in (i) to remove the point $x$.
 Remember any of removed edge will not be affect to the shortest path from $p$ to other points on $C$.

 We repeat the above process we will delete 2-cell one-by-one and get a sequence of gradually varied simple paths $C_1,C_2, \cdots, C_k$.
 Each of those paths will not cross-over any other.
 Since we only have finite number of 2-cells in $G_c$, the above process will be halt to end at the single 2-cell with the boundary $C_k$ containing $p$.